dmaher42/athens-game-starter/README.md

 > ℹ️ Drop a hero character model at `public/models/character/hero.glb` to see the
 > fully animated avatar.
 When the file is missing the runtime first tries the
 > bundled "Hooded Adventurer" sample before falling back to a simple capsule so
 > movement and interactions remain testable.
-The build output at
+Large binary GLB assets are not
-> `docs/models/character/hero.glb` is tracked by Git so production deployments
+> tracked in this repository; download or supply your own models locally before
-> served from the `docs/` folder (for example GitHub Pages) can fetch the model.
+> building or deploying the project.

 ### Controls